EventStore/documentation/docs/cloud/provision/README.md

 ### Instance performance

 Performance of the managed EventStoreDB cluster in ES Cloud depends primarily on the instance size for cluster members.
 In addition, the disk size could affect the instance IOPS limit when it comes to reading and writing events to the database.
 We rate instances based on the desired usage.
-Our current rating include:
+Our current ratings include:

 * Micro
 * Development